Tian Lingzi: During Emperor Zhaozong's reign

-Emperor Xizong died in spring 888, and Li Jie, with Yang Fugong's support, became emperor (as Emperor Zhaozong).
+Emperor Xizong died in spring 888, and his younger brother Li Jie, with Yang Fugong's support, became emperor (as Emperor Zhaozong).
 Meanwhile, Wang Jian submitted a petition to the new emperor condemning Chen Jingxuan and offering to serve as an assistant to any general that the imperial government might commission to replace Chen.
 Gu Yanlang also submitted a petition requesting that Chen be transferred.
 Emperor Zhaozong, who still bore a grudge against Tian, decided to accept Wang and Gu's proposal.
 He commissioned the chancellor Wei Zhaodu as the military governor of Xichuan to replace Chen and summoned Chen back to Chang'an to serve as a general of the imperial guards.
 When Chen refused, he declared Chen a renegade and ordered Wei, Wang, and Gu to attack.

 The imperial campaign against Chen, however, stalled, despite the joint forces' putting Chengdu under siege.
 By 891 Emperor Zhaozong's officials had become convinced that it would not succeed.
 Emperor Zhaozong therefore issued an edict restoring Chen's titles and ordering Gu and Wang (whom Emperor Zhaozong had given the title of military governor of a newly carved out Yongping Circuit (永平, headquartered in modern Chengdu at nearby Qiong Prefecture) to return to their own posts.
 Wang, believing that success was imminent, instead intimidated Wei into surrendering his army to Wang and returning to Chang'an.
 Wang took control of the army and continued the intense attacks on Chengdu, while sending parts of the army to capture the other cities of Xichuan.
 Wang also cut off supplies that Yang Sheng (楊晟) was sending from Peng Prefecture (彭州, in modern Chengdu) to Chengdu.